 How a Canadian Citizen completes the 8840 form.

-The following graphics show segments of the 8840 form with instructions below each graphic about how to fill out that portion of the form.
 Further along on this page is a link to download the form from the IRS along with guidance on how to submit the form.

 - Disregard this if you are a Canadian Snowbird as you will not have U.S. tax return.